monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 As a bonus, it is now also possible to use the library as a window object inside a browser.
 If the project is included in a `<script src="...">` tag, it should add the project to the window object at `window["@monarchwadia/conways-game-engine"]`.
 This was, the project can be included using a CDN.
 Cool!

 Amazing.
-Now that I'm past these hurdles, I'm finally ready to start building the project itself.
+Now that I'm past these hurdles, [here's the commit][commit-3b].
+I'm finally ready to start building the project itself.

+## Phase 3c - The web-based project

+I went in and fixed the old simple-node and custom-rules projects. these were both based on node.
+At first they were complaining about `ReferenceError: window is not defined` but this was fixed easily adding `globalObject: 'this'` in `webpack.config.js`

+I finished the web-based project in a matter of minutes.
+It was extremely simple to do, actually.
+Amazing.
+[Here's the commit][commit-3c]

 [starting-commit]: https://github.com/monarchwadia/conways-game-engine/tree/v1.0.1
 [commit-0]: https://github.com/monarchwadia/conways-game-engine/commit/0bb4fc500fd84b4734270a3bb38ab3a115e55819